ResFormer: Scaling ViTs with Multi-Resolution Training: Resolution Generalization

-The results in \cref{fig:res_map} suggest that ViTs are vulnerable to resolution discrepancies between training and testing, particularly when evaluated on low-resolution inputs.
-This motivates us to equip ViTs with scaling capabilities towards a wide range of test resolutions so as to accommodate the need of applications.
+Above all, ViTs are vulnerable to resolution discrepancies between training and testing, particularly when evaluated on low-resolution inputs.
+This motivates us to equip ViTs with scalability towards a wide range of test resolutions so as to meet the need of versatile applications.